mreider/am/agilemarkdown-project/modified-bug.md

 @mreider ready to test.
 You should update agilemarkdown binary on the server reider.club sent by @falconandy at 2018-07-05 01:03 PM
-@falconany testing
+@falconandy testing
-can't send by @mreider at 2018-07-27 02:30 AM: unknown user [falconany]
+can't send by @mreider at 2018-07-27 02:31 AM: SMTP server isn't configured

 ## Attachments